opas350/java-academy-2016/Guide_upload_java_academy_exercises.md

 5. - Open a GIT bash prompt.
 This can be accomplished with a right mouse click on any directory.

-6. – Clone repository by using “git clone” command and copied URL
+6. - Clone repository by using “git clone” command and copied URL

-7. – In each of the directories create another with “solution” as name and add your exercises or tests solutions
+7. - In each of the directories create another with “solution” as name and add your exercises or tests solutions

-8. – Open a new GIT bash prompt and type the next commands (press enter after each) –	“git add --a” so files can be marked as added
+8. - Open a new GIT bash prompt and type the next commands (press enter after each) –	“git add --a” so files can be marked as added\n
-–	“git commit –m “my solutions”” to commit your changes –	“git pull” to get latest revision
+–	“git commit –m “my solutions” to commit your changes\n –	“git pull” to get latest revision\n
 –	“git push origin master” to push your changes into GitHub, this will require you to provide GitHub username  and password